-The maximum generation in this region is approximately 580 MW with 212 MW being from wind generation, and the remaining from gas generators and cogen facilities.
+The maximum generation in this region is approximately 1518 MW with 1213 MW being from wind generation, and the remaining from gas generators and cogen facilities.
 Much more wind generation is earmarked for this region.

-- Huge amounts of additional wind generation are expected to be added to this region and will require significant transmission expansion. - Load growth in the north Texas and Oklahoma panhandles is going to require significant transmission expansion, which has been addressed with the Texas North Improvements. - By 2012 the Kingsmill Mccullough Sub 69 kV line and the Kingsmill Interchange 115/69 kV transformer will need reinforcement. - By 2013 the Spearman Interchange 115/69 kV transformer will need relief - By 2022 the Hitchland Interchange 230/115 kV transformer will need relief.
+- Huge amounts of additional wind generation are expected to be added to this region and will require significant transmission expansion. - Load growth in the north Texas and Oklahoma panhandles is going to require significant transmission expansion, which has been addressed with the Texas North Improvements. - By 2013 the 2nd Kingsmill Interchange 115/69 kV transformer will need to be in service. - By 2013 the Spearman Interchange 115/69 kV transformer will need to be upgraded - By 2014 the 2nd Hitchland Interchange 345/230 kV transformer will need to be placed in service. - By 2015 the Potter-Channing-Dallam 115 to 230 kV conversion needs to be completed.